 Tadmarton Bridleway No. 5 (part) Modification Order 2025, ref 03750

-We have made an order to correct the legal alignment of Tadmarton Bridleway No. 5 (part) on the Definitive Map of Public Rights of Way.
+We have confirmed an order to correct the legal alignment of Tadmarton Bridleway No. 5 (part) on the Definitive Map of Public Rights of Way.

 Background